isomerpages/imh-predict/pages/About Depression.md

 <h2><strong>Symptoms of Depression</strong></h2>
 <img style="width: 100%" height="auto" width="100%" alt="branch v2" src="/images/Infographics/SympDep.gif">
 <h4><strong>It's More Than Just Feeling Sad</strong></h4>
-<p style="margin:0">Depression is charaterised by an array of symptoms that were experienced for a prolonged period of time. </p>
+<p style="margin:0">Depression is characterized by an array of symptoms that were experienced for a prolonged period of time. </p>
 <h4><ul><strong>Depressed mood </strong></ul></h4>
 <p style="margin:0"></p><ul>A persistent feeling of sadness and emptiness.
 A core characteristic of depression
 <p></p>